Riemannian MeanFlow for One-Step Generation on Manifolds: Experiments

 \subsection{Comparisons to Baselines}

-\textbf{Spherical Datasets.} We evaluate RMF on the Earth disaster dataset defined on the 2D sphere $\mathbb{S}^2$.
+\textbf{Sphere.} We evaluate RMF on the Earth disaster dataset defined on the 2D sphere $\mathbb{S}^2$.
 The dataset is introduced in~\cite{2020riemanniancontinuousnormalizingflows} and curated from multiple public sources~\cite{NOAA2020a,NOAA2020b,Brakenridge2017,EOSDIS2020}.
 Results are summarized in Table~\ref{tab:earth} using MMD at 1 NFE.
 RMF attains the best performance on \textit{Volcano} (0.092), outperforming all baselines by a clear margin, while RMF-MT achieves the best result on \textit{Flood} (0.048).
 On \textit{Earthquake} and \textit{Fire}, the strongest baseline G-LSD remains the top performer (0.032 and 0.027), and RMF-MT achieves the second-best results (0.035 and 0.032), improving over RMF (0.042 on both).
 Overall, conflict-aware multi-task optimization is consistently beneficial on Earthquake/Flood/Fire, while it slightly degrades on Volcano, likely due to the much smaller dataset size (827 samples).
 Qualitative visualizations are provided in Figure \ref{fig:earth}.
+Low-data regime with statistical tests are reported in Table \ref{tab:lowdata} and Table \ref{tab:knn} in Appendix~\ref{appF}.
+We report KLD and NLL score in Table \ref{tab:nll} and Table \ref{tab:kld}.

-\textbf{Torus Datasets.} We evaluate RMF on torsion-angle data, where periodic variables induce a torus geometry.
+\textbf{Torus.} We evaluate RMF on torsion-angle data, where periodic variables induce a torus geometry.
 Specifically, we use four 2D protein subsets from~\cite{lovell2003} (General, Glycine, Proline, and PrePro) and a 7D RNA backbone torsion dataset from~\cite{murray2003}.
 Table~\ref{tab:tours} reports MMD at 1 NFE.
 On protein subsets, RCT only performs best on the \textit{General} set, while both RMF-MT and G-LSD are best on the remaining subsets.
 RMF-MT consistently improves over RMF and matches the best baseline on \textit{Glycine/Proline/PrePro}.
 On the higher-dimensional \textit{RNA (7D)} dataset, RMF-MT achieves the best overall performance, outperforming all baselines.
 Qualitative visualizations are provided in Appendix~\ref{appG}.
+Low-data regime with statistical tests are reported in Table \ref{tab:lowdata} in Appendix~\ref{appF}.
+We report NLL score in Table \ref{tab:nll_pro}.